Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

-# Portable and Stationary PM Monitors with Arduino UNO and Alphasense OPC-N3
+# Portable and Stationary PM Monitors using Arduino UNO and Alphasense OPC-N3

 ## 1. Overview

-This repository allows for the building of particulate matter monitoring systems using Arduino UNOs and Alphasense OPC-N3 optical particle counter modules.
+This repository provides instructions for the building of particulate matter monitoring systems using the Arduino UNO and Alphasense OPC-N3 optical particle counter module.

 There are two variants:

 - A portable monitor to measure the personal exposure to particulate matter.
 - A stationary monitor for remote long(er)-term deployment.

 This repository is part of a bachelor's thesis whose goal it was to develope adaptable low-cost PM monitors and provide a simple and free guide for others also looking to build such systems.
 The monitors described in this repository can either be copied directly or used as the basis for custom units adapted to specific needs.
-The project itself is licensed under the the 'CC-BY 4.0' license, however some of the software libraries used are licensed with different licenses.
-For more details on this see section 5. of this README file.
+The project itself is licensed under the the 'CC-BY 4.0' license, however some of the software libraries used are come with different licenses.
+For more details on this, see section 5. of this README file.

 ### 1.1.
 System Overview